For pure stopping power, good rim brakes, properly adjusted, can stop a tandem as well as they can stop a solo.

 For tandems with upright handlebars, direct-pull cantilevers are definitely the best choice.

-Unfortunately, there is only one model of brake lever for drop handlebars that works with direct-pull cantilevers, the Dia Compe 287-V. This is a fine choice if you have barcon shifters, but won't help you if you prefer integrated brake/shifters such as Campagnolo Ergo or Shimano STI.
+Unfortunately, there are only a few models of brake lever for drop handlebars that work with direct-pull cantilevers -- see our advice on brake levers later in this article..
+These levers are a fine choice if you have barcon shifters, but won't help you if you prefer integrated brake/shifters such as Campagnolo Ergo or Shimano STI.

 There are aftermarket devices to change the mechanical advantage at the cantilever by the use of an eccentric pulley, and these are sometimes a good solution for rear brakes, especially on smaller frames where there may not be sufficient clearance above the rear cantilever for optimal adjustment of a conventional cantilever.
 See my cantilever articles for details on this.